MunawarRaza/aws/ECR/Readme.md

 apt install amazon-ecr-credential-helper
 ```
 ### Using an authorization token
 Authorization token is used to access the any Amazon ECR registory and is valid for 12 hours.
+You can get the authorization token using ```aws ecr get-login-password``` command

 1. Install and Configure the AWS CLI
 2. Get the token and pass it to docker login command